sgolebiewski-intel/openvino/docs/notebooks/223-text-prediction-with-output.rst

 .. parsed-literal::

-    2024-03-12 23:30:05.170186: I tensorflow/core/util/port.cc:110] oneDNN custom operations are on.
+    2024-03-25 23:32:43.972078: I tensorflow/core/util/port.cc:110] oneDNN custom operations are on.
 You may see slightly different numerical results due to floating-point round-off errors from different computation orders.
 To turn them off, set the environment variable `TF_ENABLE_ONEDNN_OPTS=0`.
-    2024-03-12 23:30:05.202013: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
+    2024-03-25 23:32:44.004209: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
     To enable the following instructions: AVX2 AVX512F AVX512_VNNI FMA, in other operations, rebuild TensorFlow with the appropriate compiler flags.

 .. parsed-literal::

-    2024-03-12 23:30:05.770717: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Could not find TensorRT
+    2024-03-25 23:32:44.565242: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Could not find TensorRT

 Define Softmax layer
 ~~~~~~~~~~~~~~~~~~~~

-A softmax function is used to
+`back to top ⬆️ <#table-of-contents>`__ A softmax function is used to
 convert top-k logits into a probability distribution.

 .. code:: ipython3